If you’ve dreamed of spending a year in Australia, here’s how to score yourself a Work and Holiday visa (subclass 462).

 - a family book showing both your parents’ names;

-- government-issue identification; or
+- government-issued identification; or

 - a court-issued document that verifies your identity.